Happy Spring, friends!

 More Wild Edibles To Harvest in the Spring

-The next three wild edibles are like the fine wines of the forest — sought after delicacies that have very definite seasons.
-The best way to find them is to ask locally about harvest seasons.
+The next three wild edibles are like the fine wines of the forest — sought-after delicacies that have very definite seasons.
+The best way to find them is to ask locally about harvest seasons for spring foraging.

 Fiddleheads are the unfurled fronds of the ostrich fern, and they’re only available for a couple of weeks in the spring.
 Once they start to leaf out, they’re no longer fit to eat, so timing is everything.

 You can’t eat all ferns, so make sure to positively identify the ostrich fiddlehead with your field guide.
 Ostrich fiddleheads are deep, bright green, with a brown papery covering.
 One tell-tale sign that you’ve got an ostrich fern fiddlehead is the deep groove on the inside of the stem.

 For the fresh, grassy flavor to shine, simple recipes work best.

 Boil clean fiddleheads in salted water for five minutes.
 Drain them well, then saute them with butter or oil, some garlic, and some salt and pepper.
 Serve fiddleheads with your favorite camping meal – burgers, steaks, or hot dogs on a stick.

 Spring Foraging for Ramps